-As I begin to write this up on December 9th, the first 4 snowdrop cultivars are beginning to flower, including “Three Ships”, above.
-Cyclamen coum’s jewelled flowers are already illuminating the carpets of leaves in the copse… where late Acer leaves are still lighting the scene, whilst earlier ones to fall have shrivelled in the dry weather…
+As I begin to write this up on December 9th, the first 4 snowdrop cultivars are beginning to flower, including G. ‘Three Ships’, above.
+The jewelled flowers of Cyclamen coum, are already illuminating the carpets of leaves in the copse.Where late Acer leaves are still littering, and lighting up, the scene, whilst the earlier fallers have shrivelled in the dry weather.

-Winter proper may not have arrived, and there was still much to tempt us outside, even on grey wet days.
-The weather turned milder and wetter for Christmas, and with both of us succumbing to a very nasty form of ‘flu, Christmas was cancelled!
+Winter proper, may not have arrived yet, and there was still much to tempt us outside, even on grey wet days.
+The weather turned milder and wetter for Christmas, and with both of us succumbing to a very nasty form of ‘flu, Christmas was cancelled.
 Christmas Day saw temperatures in the balmy mid teens, but by Boxing Day, cold, clear and dry days, with night time frosts returned.
-Hamamelis began blooming, and by the end of the year 21 snowdrops had already graced the garden with blooms.
-“Vesna” above, and “Robert” below… At long last, I’m making a concerted effort to properly photograph, curate and catalogue the collection, though with over 250 to process, nothing will appear on the website until late 2017, I guess!
+Hamamelis began blooming, and by the end of the year, 21 different snowdrops had already graced the garden with their blooms.‘Vesna’ above, and ‘Robert’ below.
+At long last, I’m making a concerted effort to properly photograph, curate and catalogue the snowdrop collection, though with over 250 to process, nothing will appear on the website until late 2017, I guess.
 Simply getting decent photos of all varieties at different stages of flowering is a major undertaking, but like all things, will be a useful record once completed.
-But a flavour of our early favourites are shown below… (Mrs. Macnamara, Florence Baker, Bess, and Sutton Courtenay).
+But a flavour of our early favourites are shown below.

 Galanthus ‘Mrs. Macnamara’, ‘Florence Baker’, ‘Bess’, and ‘Sutton Courtenay’.